sdboyer/sdboyer.io/content/vgo/failure-modes.md

 ![fail-twoa-backintime](https://www.dropbox.com/s/npgpblpc7fp9it4/fail-twoa-backintime.png?raw=1)

 There are costs to this, and it has to work in concert with other mechanisms to be properly effective.
 But it's simple and intuitive, and squarely addresses the aforementioned problem of overly-aggressive solver search.
+And, by attaching it to releases instead of a standalone service, we can maintain a useful invariant about new constraint informatino only appearing at the _end_ of the timeline.

 It also mirrors an incontrovertible reality: future changes to the ecosystem can affect the compatibility properties of pre-existing releases.
 If we can find a targeted way of allowing future knowledge to improve on our current decisions, while still retaining the spirit of immutable releases and avoiding new negative externalities, it's a major win.

 ### Contagion Failure